Characterising 4-tangles through a connectivity property: Introduction

 \begin{mainresult} Internal 4-connectedness characterises 4-tangles. \end{mainresult}

 \begin{mainconjecture} For every $k\in\N$ there is a connectivity-property that characterises $k$-tangles. \end{mainconjecture}

 The key ingredient for the proof of \cref{main} is a new decomposition theorem that provides a tree-decomposition of every 3-connected graph into torsos that are internally 4-connected or $K_4$ or~$K_3$, and such that distinct 4-tangles live in distinct bags; see \cref{greedyTangleProperties}.
-As an application of the techniques introduced in this paper, we provide an automatic proof of Kuratowski's theorem.
+We also show how internal 4-connectedness can be used to prove Kuratowski's theorem.